 This course introduces world history from the early modern era to the present.
 Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.

-HIS 131 American History I 0 3
+HIS 131 American History I

 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.

-HIS 132 American History II 3 0 3
+HIS 132 American History II

 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in American history since the Civil War.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.